 If you request an Administrative Review, an Entry Clearance Manager will look at your application to check whether an obvious error has been made - you cannot provide new information and the application will be re-assessed on the original documents you provided.
-An Administrative Review is free of charge and can take up to 28 days to process.
-The process is explained in Annex 3 of the Home Office's Tier 4 Policy Guidance:
+An Administrative Review costs £80 and can take up to 28 days to process.
+The process is explained in Annex 3 of the Home Office's Tier 4 Policy Guidance: www.gov.uk/government/publications/administrative-review